freedomotic/fd-vue-webapp/README.md

 ### Freedomotic Polymer client, an inspiration

 Some time ago we developed a first client prototype using Polymer (here it is a [brief video](https://www.youtube.com/watch?v=0pN-8mbNuQk) showing its features).
-With a running Freedomotic instance, you can try also this Polymer client by your browser to `http://localhost:8090`.
 Polymer client source code is hosted [here](https://github.com/freedomotic/fd-polymer-webapp) on GitHub: maybe you can look at it to have some inspiration.

 **WARNING**: At the moment that project is deprecated.